HIVE Blockchain sells Norwegian data mining center, citing loss of government subsidies By Cointelegraph - Up News Info

 HIVE Blockchain sells Norwegian data mining center, citing loss of government subsidies

-Crypto mining firm HIVE Blockchain Technologies (OTC:) has sold one of its data centers in the Norwegian municipality of Narvik held since 2018.
+Crypto mining firm HIVE Blockchain Technologies (OTC:) sold one of its data centers in the Norwegian municipality of Narvik, which it previously held since 2018.

-In an announcement today, HIVE said it had transferred all shares of the firm’s local subsidiary Kolos Norway AS to Narvik in addition to a $200,000 payment.
-The move came after the Norwegian Parliament approved a bill in November 2018 that would not provide relief to crypto miners on power consumption.
+In an announcement on Monday, HIVE said it had transferred all shares of the firm’s local subsidiary Kolos Norway AS to Narvik, in addition to a $200,000 payment.
+The move came after the Norwegian Parliament approved a bill in December 2018 that would not provide relief to crypto miners on power consumption.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.